Ubuntu Forums ubuntu.com - launchpad.net - ubuntu help

 There are a few preliminary actions we need to take before we can start mounting using cifs.

 Although smbfs is no longer part of Ubuntu, smbfs is still the metapackage which contains all the dependencies necessary for using cifs to mount Samba shares.
-Hardy does allow for some cifs functionality out of the box, so it may seem like this command is not necessary, but the smbfs metapackage is critical for this howto.
+Ubuntu does allow for some cifs functionality out of the box, so it may seem like this command is not necessary, but the smbfs metapackage is critical for this howto.
 Even if you are positive you DO have the smbfs metapackage installed, run this command anyway.

 Code: